dsanson/termpdf/README.md

 documents was [`k2pdfopt`](http://willus.com/k2pdfopt/).
 If you don't care about cropping margins, you don't need this.
 If you know of a way of doing this that is simpler, let me know!
-(In a previous version of the script, I used ImageMagick's `convert`, but that was in part because I was converting each page to a PNG file.)
+(In a previous version of the script, I used ImageMagick's `convert`, but that was because I was converting each page to a PNG file.)

 Bash 4.x